po1sigala/live/01-Class-Content/02-Advanced-CSS-dev/01-Activities/26-Stu_CSS-Variables/README.md

 * Open [style.css](./Unsolved/assets/css/style.css) to examine the code and implement the following features:

-  * As a developer, I want to be able to update the text color and border radius of the cards without having to change each one individually.
+  * As a developer, I want to manage CSS values that are used in multiple CSS rules in a more efficient manner.

-  * How can we declare custom properties on the `:root` pseudo-class?
+  * How can we declare CSS variables, also known as CSS custom properties, on the `:root` pseudo-class?

   * How can we use those custom property values instead of using values that are repeated throughout the style sheet such as `#fff`?

-* Try and identify any colors or border radius values that are repeated in the style sheet and use CSS custom properties to maintain them in one location.

 ## 💡 Hint(s)

 * Refer to [CSS Docs on CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties).

+* Try and identify any colors or border radius values that are repeated in the style sheet and use CSS custom properties to maintain them in one location.

 ## 🏆 Bonus